Tax offsets are amounts subtracted directly from your tax payable. Tax offsets may also be referred to as tax rebates.

 In contrast, a tax deduction is an amount subtracted from taxable income, which therefore only reduces your tax by your marginal tax rate percentage.
-(Because the tax rates go up in steps based on income, your ‘marginal tax rate’ refers to the tax percentage applying to the top slice of your taxable income).

 Most tax offsets however, are not refundable.

 This page was last modified 2020-03-27